pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

    )
    freq_partitioner.partition()

-The partitioners of GLT also support partitioning heterogeneous graph data, you should organize the graph and feature data as a dict.
-In addition, GLT provides an abstract `graphlearn_torch.partition.PartitionerBase <graphlearn_torch.partition.base.PartitionerBase>`__ class, you can customize your own partitioner by inheriting it and overwriting the logic of partitioning.
+GLT also supports partitioning heterogeneous graph, where the graph and feature data should be organized as a dict.
+In addition, GLT provides an abstract `graphlearn_torch.partition.PartitionerBase <graphlearn_torch.partition.base.PartitionerBase>`__ class, based on which users can customize their own partitioner.

-1.3 Loading a data partition
+1.4 Loading a data partition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GLT implements the `graphlearn_torch.distributed.DistDataset <graphlearn_torch.distributed.dist_dataset.DistDataset>`__ to manage a partition dataset along with its distributed information, including the partitioned graph data, partitioned feature data, related partition books and the whole label data.
+GLT implements the `graphlearn_torch.distributed.DistDataset <graphlearn_torch.distributed.dist_dataset.DistDataset>`__
+to manage a partition dataset along with its distributed information, including the
+partitioned graph topology data, partitioned feature data, partition books and the label data.

 You can load a distributed dataset from the directory that stores dataset partitions: